nltp-ashes/Western-Goods/README.md

 ### CHANGELOG

-> **v2.0.0 - 03/03/2023 - Major Update**
+> **v2.0.0 - 01/04/2023 - Major Update**
 > ```
-> • Added a new set of mini-storylines.
-Follow a multi-act story line, with multiple missions per act.
+> • New storylines :
+>    - Added a first act (3 tasks) centered around a mysterious event regarding a helicopter used by mercs to smuggle goods into the Zone;
+>    - Added a second act (2 tasks), where, after prooving yourself, one of dushman's clients tasks you with a very special mission;
+> • MCM integration :
+>    - Added loot factor settings : one for coprse loot and one for trader loot;
+>    - Added an option to have more guided tasks;
+>    - Added a debug mode that prints information in the console/log to make troubleshooting easier;
-> • Added MCM integration.
-You can now configure some settings, as well as prepare the addon for removal directly in MCM;
+>    - Moved addon removal into a check box in MCM;
+> • New items :
-> • Added three new magazine : European Car magazine, EVO magazine and Gameland magazine;
+>    - Added three new magazine : European Car magazine, EVO magazine and Gameland magazine;
-> • Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich;
+>    - Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich;
+> • Other additions :
-> • Added psy-health regen when reading magazines (configurable in MCM);
+>    - Added psy-health regen when reading magazines (configurable in MCM);
-> • Added loot factor setting (configurable in MCM);
-> • Added the ability for the western goods trader to guide the player to certain locations after finishing act 1;
+>    - Added the ability for the western goods trader to transport via helicopoter the player to certain locations after finishing act 1;
-> • Added encyclopedia entries for some items/characters in the PDA's guide;
+>    - Added encyclopedia entries for some items/characters in the PDA's guide;
-> • Added a debug mode that prints information in the console/log to make troubleshooting easier (enable/disable in MCM);
-> • Added an option to have more guided tasks (for people that don't like thinking)(enable/disable in MCM);
-> • Added a CTD when trader_autoinject.script is outdated;
-> • Added a CTD when using a different game version than Anomaly 1.5.2;
-> • Added a CTD when the Barter UI framework is missing;
-> • Fixed an issue due to which the Next button would appear when reading a magazine with only 1 page;
-> • Fixed an issue due to which some items were missing from traders/corpses;
-> • Fixed incorrect calories for the Yoo-hoo chocolate drink (Thanks Servalion);
+> • Other changes :
+>    - Redid most of the icons used by the addon to increase their quality;
-> • Changed the corpse loot generation logic : you can now get multiple items per corpse (upto five by default, configurable in MCM);
+>    - Changed the corpse loot generation logic : you can now get multiple items per corpse (upto five by default, configurable in MCM);
-> • Changed the GPS locator logic : it now has a slightly higher chance of finding the name of your location;
+>    - Changed the GPS locator logic : it now has a slightly higher chance of finding the name of your location;
-> • Changed the trading logic with the western goods trader : now you actually have to pay with Euros/Dollars;
+>    - Changed the trading logic with the western goods trader : now you actually have to pay with Euros/Dollars;
-> • Externalized all the changes made to BarterUI.
+>    - Externalized all the changes made to BarterUI.
 Western Goods won't redistribute the framework anymore.
+> • Safety checks for proper addon installation :
+>    - Added a CTD when using a different game version than Anomaly 1.5.2;
+>    - Added a CTD when DXML is missing;
+>    - Added a CTD when the Barter UI framework is missing;
+>    - Added a CTD when trader_autoinject.script is outdated;
+> • Bug fixes :
+>    - Fixed an issue due to which the Next button would appear when reading a magazine with only 1 page;
+>    - Fixed an issue due to which some items were missing from traders/corpses;
+>    - Fixed incorrect calories for the Yoo-hoo chocolate drink (Thanks Servalion);
 > ```

 **Note 1:** v2.0.0 is not compatible with S.T.A.L.K.E.R.
 Anomaly 1.5.1 anymore.